serega404/serega404/README.md

 - ❓ Ask me about anything related to the organization of the server

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ I am more active on my gitea server

 <br/>